Spills, Leaks & Odors

 • Estimate of the volume of chemical spilled

-Assess the situation -- Determine if the spill is Immediately Dangerous to Life or Health (IDLH).
-IDLH incidents are those that pose a significant and immediate threat to building occupants due to extreme toxicity, imminent explosion, or other life threatening scenario.
+Assess the situation -- Determine if the spill poses a significant and immediate threat to building occupants due to fire, extreme toxicity, flammable vapors with the potential for explosion, or other life-threatening scenario.
 These types of incidents are rare.
-If the spill does not pose a threat to the building occupants then remain outside the entrance to the laboratory until the spill response team arrives.
-If you determine that the situation is Immediately Dangerous to Life or Health, then proceed to the next step.
+If the spill does not pose a threat to the building occupants then remain available in the immediate area (at a safe distance).
+When emergency responders arrive or contact you, follow any instructions they provide.
+If you determine that the situation poses a significant and immediate danger then proceed to the next step.

 Pull the fire alarm -- After determining that the spill poses an immediate danger to the building occupants, pull the fire alarm.
-Activating the fire alarm will evacuate the building occupants and will also notify the local fire department.
+Activating the fire alarm will alert occupants to evacuate and make notification to emergency responders of the active fire alarm.

-Exit the building -- Once the fire alarm has been activated, exit the building.
-Remain at a safe distance from the main entrance of the building.
-Give your information to the emergency response teams that will be arriving.
+Exit the building -- Once the fire alarm has been activated, exit the building according to building evacuation procedures.
+Proceed to a location that is a safe distance from the main entrance of the building and contact your building manager, supervisor, and other designated persons to brief them on the incident.
+Remain available to provide information about the spill to emergency responders as they arrive.

 Learn more about hazardous material safety